Groups

 Groups FAQs

-I go to church on Sunday morning, why do I need a life group too?
+I already go to church on Sunday morning.
+Why do I need a life group?

-Church is about worshipping and learning together.
-Life groups are about doing life together!
+Sunday morning services are often about corporate worship, corporate prayer, and learning together through the preaching of the Word.
+Life groups are about actually doing life together!
 When you join a life group, you join a family.
-This is the group that will pray with you, grow with you and check in on you.
+This is the group that will pray with you, grow with you, and check in on you throughout the week and throughout different seasons of life.

-What's the difference between a life group, study group and serving group
+What's the difference between a life group, study group, and a service group?

-Our passion is that no one be alone at ABC, and we know that friendships are formed through time and ministry.
+At ABC, our passion is that no one would be alone, and we know that friendships are formed through time and ministry.
 We know there isn’t a one size fits all for each person or family, so we’d love for you to find a group to get involved in.

 Life groups are where life happens.
-Small groups of 6-12 people meeting together to disucss the sermon in depth, share lives and pray for one another.
+Small groups, typically between 6 and 14 people, meet together to discuss the Sunday service messages in depth, share lives, and pray for one another.

 Study Groups are groups of men or women who meet regularly to dig deep into God’s Word and hold one another accountable to be in the Word regularly.

-Serving Groups are ways to develop relationships together by serving the Lord.
-These are areas where you may have a specific passion or talent. (ie. coffee, children, worshp, adults, teens, etc)
+Service Groups are ways to develop relationships together by serving the Lord.
+These are areas where you may have a specific passion or talent: worship, kids, coffee, etc.

-I'm really busy, what's the commitment and do I have to do all three?
+I'm really busy.
+What's the commitment like, and do I have to do all three?

 Most of our groups run September through May, but there is no specific commitment.
 If you find that a specific group or ministry isn’t for you, that’s okay!
 Simply let the office or your leader know you’re no longer interested in this specific group.
-Many people are part of all three groups, but there is no pressure for you to do all three.
-We are all in diferent life stages and we know that sometimes, simply joining a life group is enough.
+If you’re new to ABC, we strongly encourage you to start by just joining a Life Group.

-Life groups typically meet for 90 minutes once a week or every other week.
-Since these groups discuss the sermon, we strongly encourage church attendance or listenting to the sermon before attending.
+Life Groups typically meet weekly (or every other week) for 90 minutes.
+Since these groups incorporate discussions about the sermon, we strongly encourage church attendance (or at least listening to the sermon) before jumping in to a Life Group.
 Other than showing up, the only commitment is to pray and care for those in your group.

-Study groups typically meet weekly for 60-90 minutes and require that you study the material beging discussed before hand.
-The out of group time commitment, varies from group to group depending on the material that they are studying.
+Study Groups typically meet weekly for 60-90 minutes and require studying material beforehand.
+The out-of-group time commitment varies from group to group, depending on the material that they are studying.

-Serving groups vary from group to group.
-Most groups have opportunites for you to serve as frequently or infrequently as you’d like.
-Some groups like AWANA and youth group have weekly commitments, while most Sunday morning groups (welcome, children’s ministry, worship, etc) have once a month commitment.
+Service Groups vary from group to group.
+Some groups have opportunities for you to serve as frequently or infrequently as you’d like, while some groups (like Avondale Youth) have weekly commitments.
+Additionally, most Sunday morning groups (Worship Team, Kids Church, etc.) have once a month commitment.

-You can sign up online or visit the Connect Center in the lobby, or contact the office.
-We have groups meeting most nights of the week and in many areas in our community.
-Look over the list of options.
-If a group that interests you meets at the church, just show up and try it out.
+You can sign up online, visit the Connect Center in the lobby, or contact the office.
+We have groups meeting most nights of the week during the school year.
+Look over the list of options: if a group that interests you meets at the church, show up and try it out!

 So I joined a group, now what?

-After joining your group, look out for an email, phone call or text from your group leader with specific information on when and where the group is meeting and if it’s a serving ministry, this may include specific training or paperwork that you may need to complete before you serve.
+After joining your group, look out for an e-mail, phone call, or text from your group leader with specific information on when and where the group is meeting.
+If it’s a service ministry, this may include specific training or paperwork that you may need to complete before you serve.

 What if I'm thinking about leading a Life Group?